codereba/bittrace/README.md

  ------------------------------------------------------------------------
  ### Source code license is The GNU General Public License v3.0

- ### And every file include copyright notation: “Copyright 2010 JiJie Shi(weixin:AIChangeLife)”
+ ### And copyright for every file include copyright notation: “Copyright 2010 JiJie Shi(weixin:AIChangeLife)”

  #### Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.